My Girlfriend's a Geek

 My Girlfriend's a Geek (腐女子彼女, Fujoshi Kanojo) is a Japanese light novel series in two volumes by Pentabu based on a popular blog of the same name with 11 million page views.
 A manga adaptation by Rize Shinba started serialization in 2007 and was published by Enterbrain under their B's LOG Comic imprint.
-A movie adaption was published in 2009 with My Geeky Girlfriend as the International English title.
+A movie adaptation was published in 2009 with My Geeky Girlfriend as the International English title.
 Both the light novel and manga have been licensed for release by Yen Press.

 Story synopsis

 The story is about the misadventures of a college student, who was falling in love with a pretty girl two years his senior, while in a part-time job, only to find out his girlfriend is a hard-core yaoi fangirl, and so his torment begins.

 Media

 Novels

 The novels contains blog entries of the blog with the same name from 2005 to 2007.